Paulijuz/vertikale-magier/Project/README.md

 # Welcome
-Welcome to the amazing elevator "vertikale-magier" of group 52!
+Welcome to group 52's amazing elevator "vertikale-magier"!

-This is infamours elevator project for the coure TTK4145 Real-time Programming at NTNU.
+This is the infamours elevator project for the coure [TTK4145 Real-time Programming](https://www.ntnu.edu/studies/courses/TTK4145) at NTNU.
 The task is to reliably control three elevators in a distributed system.

 # Outline
 The project consits of the following modules.